ChurchApps/FreeShowWeb/src/routes/docs/output/+page.md

 ## Settings

 You can find the output settings by clicking the gear icon in the top right, and choosing "Outputs" from the left menu.
-Here you can change a lot of things, you can add [multiple outputs](./outputs), change the output style, or event enable an alpha key output.
+Here you can change a lot of things, you can add [multiple outputs](./outputs), change the output style, enable NDI, and more.

 Click on "Add" at the bottom to create a new output, you can choose between a normal output, or a [stage output](./stage#output-window).
 At the bottom you can right click on the output you created to change e.g. the color, this can be useful if you have multiple.